Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 If you want to advance your work or career in law enforcement any further in some specialized field, however, further education and training will often be necessary.

-Generally, law enforcement agencies will accept applicants that hold a high school or equivalent diploma provided they meet the other minimally required qualification as set by the local or state police department.
+Generally, law enforcement agencies will accept applicants with a high school or equivalent diploma, provided they meet the other minimum qualifications set by the local or state police department.

-When you apply for a job as a police officer, be sure to highlight your experiences, unique skillset, and other personal attributes to demonstrate you are a good candidate for the job, even without a college degree.
+When you apply for a job as a police officer, be sure to highlight your experiences, unique skillset, and other personal attributes to demonstrate you are a good candidate for the job, even without a college degree or a GED.

-Generally, state and local law enforcement agencies apply some flexibility provided you meet the other minimally required qualification.
+Generally, state and local law enforcement agencies apply some flexibility provided you meet the other minimally required qualifications.

 You must generally undergo a psychological test, a drug test, a polygraph test, and a thorough background check.
 An oral interview is also part of the application process.